5th Street Bridge FAQs

 - the bridge covered in scaffolding and plastic wrapping

 - traffic congestion around bridge

-- detour and safety signage
+- detours and safety signage

 Will the bridge remain open to vehicle traffic?

 Yes, the bridge will remain open during construction.
 Traffic will be reduced to a single lane with alternating flows.
 Brief intermittent periods of full closure may still be required at times.
 Once the project is complete, traffic patterns will return to normal.

 Why does bridge traffic need to be reduced to one lane?

 The 5th Street Bridge is coated in lead paint that must be removed to address the corrosion within the steel.
 To protect the surrounding environment, the bridge has been wrapped for a significant portion the project.
 Metal scaffolding around the bridge has been covered in plastic wrapping to prevent lead paint and other contaminants from entering the marine environment and surrounding area.
 This scaffolding limits the available lane width on the bridge as well as reduce overhead clearance.
 Once in place, the scaffolding will remain in place for the duration of the project.

 How will traffic patterns be changing on roads around the bridge during construction?